21 FISH Idioms (Meanings & Natural Examples)

 Bigger fish to fry

-Meaning: to have more important matters to deal with than the present situation.
+Meaning: more important things to deal with.

 Catch a whale